Fantastic Monumental World Fair Globes

-The Louisiana Purchase Exposition of 1904, also known as The St. Louis World's Fair, ran from April 30, 1904 through December 1.
-It was the largest such fair ever held to date, with more that 1,500 buildings.
+The Louisiana Purchase Exposition of 1904, also known as The St. Louis World’s Fair, ran from April 30, 1904, through December 1.
+It was the largest such fair ever held to date, with more than 1,500 buildings.

-St. Louis businessman C. F. Blanke of the Blanke Coffee Company proposed to built a different huge globe structure, even issuing a postcard in color known used in 1902:
+St. Louis businessman C. F. Blanke of the Blanke Coffee Company proposed to build a different huge globe structure, even issuing a postcard in color known used in 1902: